The Digital Music Royalties Landscape

 Sound Recording Distributors and Aggregators

 These organizations provide distribution services to sound recording copyright owners, including self-released recording artists.
 In some cases, a record distributor may be a division in a global entertainment company which also owns record companies.
 In other cases, it may be a stand-alone company.

-SoundExchange collects sound recording digital performance royalties from non-interactive digital streaming services and digital radio providers who elect to secure a statutory license in the United States (created by sections 112 and 114 of the U.S Copyright Law), and pays them on to featured artists, non-featured artists, and sound recording copyright owners.
-SoundExchange is the only organization in the United States authorized to administers the statutory sound recording digital performance license and royalties.
+SoundExchange collects sound recording digital performance royalties from non-interactive digital streaming services and digital radio providers who elect to secure a statutory license in the United States (created by sections 112 and 114 of the U.S Copyright Law) and pays them to featured artists, non-featured artists and sound recording copyright owners.
+SoundExchange is the only organization in the United States authorized to administer the statutory sound recording digital performance license and royalties.
 If you are based outside of the U.S. this can be complicated!
 Contact one in your home country to explore your options.
 Click here to see a list by country.